About

 Safoura Zahedi

 In 2022, I travelled to 17 countries and over 40 cities to study geometric patterns in art and architecture across major historic Islamic dynasties.
 Islamic design often uses repeating geometric patterns that invoke natural forms to gesture at the multiplicity within universal oneness.
-Bringing together my cultural heritage and western design education, my work engages with both time-honoured crafts and digital technologies to reflect on the relationship between spirituality and materiality in an effort to create spatial experiences that bring people into closer communion with themselves and others.
+Bringing together my cultural heritage and western education, my work engages with both time-honoured crafts and digital technologies to reflect on the relationship between spirituality and materiality in an effort to create contemporary spatial experiences that bring people into closer communion with themselves and others.

 WHY GEOMETRY?